« HOME

 Genre: Word Puzzle / Idea-Linking

-Goal: Connect origin to target word (3-hop "Genius" solutions available among thousands of valid paths)
+(3-hop "Genius" solutions available among thousands of valid paths)

 Gameplay Trailer